MuseSystems/musebms/app_server/components/system/mscmp_syst_authn/README.md

 identifiers and methods of identification depending on the specific authentication use case being supported.

-Identifiers are unique to the Owner/Access Account combination.
-All Unowned Access Accounts are considered as an Owner group for this purpose.
+Identifiers of the same Identifier Type are unique to the Owner/Access Account combination.
+All Unowned Access Accounts are considered as being in the same Owner group for this purpose.
 This means that the Owner of an Access Account must be known at authentication time since an identifier may be duplicated between different Owners.

 The supported basic Identity Types used for regular authentication are: